Introduction to Tableau Visualization

 - Speed: Simulation in Tableau is a very fast process.
 It takes only 30 seconds to prepare a report in Tableau.

-- Interactive dashboards: we can slice and dice through the data so that we can easily identify waste in the system. and it will improve the decision-making process.
+- Interactive dashboards: we can slice and dice through the data to easily identify waste in the system and improve the decision-making process.

 - Easy publishing and sharing: it is very easy to share our works with others by direct tab in Tableau.